3dgeo-heidelberg/helios/doc/cli.rst

         scene="data/scenes/toyblocks/toyblocks_scene.xml#toyblocks_scene">

 The ``platform``  attribute of the ``<survey>`` tag can also be set to "interpolated".
-In this case, the platform behavior will be defined by a function obtained through interpolation of given trajectory data, see :ref:`interpolated-trajectories`
+In this case, the platform behavior will be defined by a function obtained through interpolation of given trajectory data, see :ref:`interpolated-trajectories`.

 Scanner settings and platform settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^